Sink or Swim, Susannah Fisher

 A conversation that felt half-future, half-manifesto.
 Stellar imagines a post-extractive world where abundance replaces scarcity, technology serves humanity, and local resilience outgrows global dependence.
 The discussion lit up the room with lots of big ideas, but all grounded in possibility.

-Material World, Ed Conway: July 2025
+Material World, Ed Conway

 Ed revealed the hidden drama behind the materials that built modern life: sand, salt, iron, copper, oil and lithium.
 It was a masterclass in perspective: the physical world beneath our digital dreams, and the mineral foundations of the green transition.
 We just wish we’d had more time!

-The Power of Nuclear, Marco Visscher: May 2025
+The Power of Nuclear, Marco Visscher

 Marco offered the perspective no one expects at a climate gathering: calm, evidence-based enthusiasm for nuclear.
 He dismantled the myths, explored our cultural unease, and made the case for seeing atoms not as threats, but as allies in the energy transition.

-Blue Machine, Helen Czerski: Feb 2025
+Blue Machine, Helen Czerski

 Helen kindly chaired an Earth Set event on innovation in the maritime industry, but we also had time to feature her book, Blue Machine.
 She reminded us that the ocean isn’t scenery, it’s the engine of our planet, quietly powering everything we depend on.